 | Qwen 3.5 Plus | Alibaba |

-Why this is interesting
+Why this matters

-Finding #3: GPT-5.2 picked God
+Finding #3: GPT-5.2 didn’t pick a superhero.
+It picked God.

 “Performs unrestricted multiverse-scale reality authoring, overriding any physical or metaphysical laws without observable constraints.”

-Finding #4: Nobody agrees on Kimi
+Finding #4: Nobody can figure out Kimi

 | Character | Assigned to | From |